We are privately owned and not affiliated or endorsed by any government agency.

 Vertigo is a sensation often described as a feeling of spinning.
 This leads to an impaired balance that can make standing, and sometimes even sitting, extremely difficult.
 This can particularly affect veterans, due to various scenarios amidst military service that may lead to the development of neurological conditions such as vertigo.
 This article will delve into what vertigo is, the VA’s stance on vertigo, the respective VA rating system, and how one can go about filing a VA disability benefits claim with the VA for vertigo.

-II.
-Understanding Vertigo
+Understanding Vertigo infographic

 Vertigo is a specific type of inner ear disorder where individuals experience a false sensation of movement.
 While it could merely feel like a slight spinning sensation, vertigo can also manifest as a violent whirl that can lead to nausea and loss of balance.
 Some of the most common causes of vertigo include ear infections, migraines, Menieres syndrome, and vestibular neuritis.